 It also means you can be flexible with the timing

-your meals do not have to be eaten at strictly the same time each day/night.
+of your meals.
+Unlike twice-daily insulin regimens, your meals do not have to be eaten at strictly the same time.

 Flexible bolusing can also help you manage sport,